ColbyEcology/BI382_2018_Spring/index.md

 ### Course description
 Ecological Modelling is a course that is designed to help students learn methods in mathematical, computational, and statistical ecology.
 Collectively, these types quantitative models are central to the science of ecology for understanding, predicting, and inferring ecological patterns and pcor.
 Mathematical aspects of the course will cover traditional theory of simple analytical models.
 Computational aspects of the course will cover the implementation and analysis of more complex models.
 Statistical aspects of the course will include learning methods of fitting models to data, evaluating competing models given data, and using models to make predictions.

-### Leanring outcomes
+### Learning outcomes

 ### Professor information
 Dr. Christopher M. Moore
 Email: cmmoore@colby.edu
 Office: Olin 216
 Office phone: 207-859-5746

 ### Meetings for lectures and labs
 Labs: M, 1—4:00 PM, in Olin 314
 Lectures: TR, 9:30—10:45 AM, in Miller 205

 ### Text
 Required: *Population ecology: from first principles*, 2<sup>nd</sup> ed., 2013, by Vandermeer and Goldberg, Princeton University Press
 Optional: *A primer of ecology with R*, 2009, by Stevens, Springer

 ### Grading